srdangre/Investigating-Recipes-and-Ratings/README.md

 The reponse variable for this regression problem will be the number of steps, and I will use root mean square error ($RMSE$) to evaluate my model.
 I decided to use this metric over a metric like $R^2$ because I am more interested in measuring prediction error in my model over evaluating the variance explained by my model.

-**CHECK IF THIS STATEMENT IS SOUND**
-Since I am looking to predict the number of steps, I will not train my model on the number of steps data.
+Since I am looking to predict n_steps, I will drop the n_steps column from the input variables I use to train my model.

 ## Baseline Model
 I chose the features sodium PDV, minutes, and n_ingredients to train my baseline regression model.